-Phototherapy (exposure to ultraviolet light) also can help clear up psoriasis for several months at a time.
+Phototherapy (exposure to ultraviolet light) also can help clear up psoriasis for several months at a time (see Sidebar 1: Phototherapy: Using Ultraviolet Light to Treat Skin Disorders).
 Phototherapy is often used in combination with various topical drugs, particularly when large areas of skin are involved.
 Traditionally, treatment has been with phototherapy combined with the use of psoralens (drugs that make the skin more sensitive to the effects of ultraviolet light).
 This treatment is called PUVA (psoralen plus ultraviolet A).
 Many doctors are now using narrowband ultraviolet B (UVB) treatments, which are equally effective but avoid the need to use psoralens and the side effects they cause, such as extreme sensitivity to sunshine.
 Doctors can also treat specific patches of the skin directly by using a laser that focuses ultraviolet light.

 People may also be given injections of etanercept, adalimumab, infliximab, alefacept, or ustekinumab.
 These drugs inhibit certain chemicals involved in the immune system and are called biologic agents.
 They tend to be the most effective drugs for severe psoriasis, but long-term safety is not clear.